tinode/chat/docs/faq.md

 ### Q: How to create a `root` user?<br/>
 **A**: The `root` access can be granted to a user only by executing a database query.
-First create or choose the use you want to promote to `root` then execute the query:
+First create or choose the user you want to promote to `root` then execute the query:
 * RethinkDB:
 ```js
 r.db("tinode").table("auth").get("basic:login-of-the-user-to-make-root").update({authLvl: 30})